RebeccaKessler/Otter_Group_Project/Data for Final Project/README.md

-This folder contains the datasets needed to run our final project.
-Please download them and upload them to the final article and appendix in google collab.
+This folder contains the datasets for our final prject.
+The datasets are already linked to the final article and appendix.